Graham Burton

 Our research has shown that fluctuations in oxygenation are particularly damaging to the trophoblast, leading us to propose ischaemia-reperfusion as the primary placental insult when trophoblast invasion and spiral artery remodeling are deficient.
 Recent work has elucidated the signalling pathways activated by that stress, leading to changes in gene transcript profiles and cytokine secretion that may stimulate the development of pre-eclampsia.
 We have also provided the first evidence that the syncytiotrophoblast is vulnerable to endoplasmic reticulum stress, describing a spectrum of changes from homeostatic adaptations to low oxygen in healthy high-altitude pregnancies to frank pathology in cases of fetal growth restriction.
 Most recently, we have shown that the placental molecular pathology is strikingly different in cases of early-onset pre-eclampsia compared to late-onset cases, demonstrating that the syndrome is heterogeneous and has different aetiologies.

-2010: Identified a transcriptional network that may define a trophoblast stem cell population within the placenta
+Key advances of the group since 20102010: Identified a transcriptional network that may define a trophoblast stem cell population within the placenta

 2011: Identified that soluble FLT1 sensitises endothelial cells to pro-inflammatory cytokines, a potential mechanism in pre-eclampsia